 Workload SRA: Assessment = 65 min.
 Therapeutic Intervention = 95 min.
-Service Activity Attendance Day - Face-to-Face = 1 Visits - Face-to-Face = 2 (optional) Caseload New Referral = 1 Category of Service Recipient Inpatient
+Service Activity Attendance Day - In-person = 1 Visits - In-person = 2 (optional) Caseload New Referral = 1 Category of Service Recipient Inpatient

 You receive a referral to assess a stroke patient in the acute neurology unit who has communication problems.
 On Monday you spend 15 minutes on the telephone with the patient's daughter gathering relevant information pertaining to his history.
 On Tuesday you spend 30 minutes conducting the assessment and another 30 minutes analyzing the findings, developing the treatment plan, and documenting on the chart.
 On Wednesday you spend 30 minutes instructing the patient's daughter (in his presence) in a range of motion program that she can do with the patient.
 After the session you spend 10 minutes documenting on the chart.
 How would you record your workload, service activity and caseload for the three days?